getsentry/usage-accountant/README.md

 We have systems that need to track shared resources usage per feature built in different language.
 This repo contains all of them in separate directories.

+## Releasing

+Images will be built and pushed by GHA -> GCP Cloud Build when PRs are merged into master.

+This image sha can be set in [`usage-accountant/_values.yaml`](https://github.com/getsentry/ops/blob/master/k8s/services/usage-accountant/_values.yaml#L1) or overridden in a region override and applied with the [usage-accountant k8s pipeline](https://deploy.getsentry.net/go/pipelines#!/usage) or sentry-kube.